-If you have been accused of aggravated assault in McLennan County, you need an experienced, aggressive criminal defense attorney.
-Thomas C. West is a board certified criminal defense lawyer and former McLennan County prosecutor.
-His experience in these cases can help provide important strategy and spot weakness in the prosecution’s case.
-Call him at 254-753-6437 for a free 30 minute consultation.
+If you are accused of aggravated assault in McLennan County, you need an experienced, aggressive criminal defense attorney in Waco.
+Our experience in these cases can help provide essential tactics and identify weaknesses in the prosecution’s assault case.
+Call us at 254-753-6437 for a free 30-minute consultation.

 In Texas, there are three ways a person can commit the crime of assault.

 1. intentionally, knowingly, or recklessly cause bodily injury to another,

 2. intentionally or knowingly threaten another with imminent bodily harm, or

 3. intentionally or knowingly cause physical contact with another when he knows or should reasonably believe that the other will regard the contact as offensive or provocative.

 What is the penalty range for assault?

 Depending on your prior criminal history and the specific facts alleged by the police, an assault or aggravated assault case can be filed as a Class C misdemeanor on up to a 1st-degree felony.

 The punishment range on the low end of the spectrum is fine-only convictions or deferred disposition that can result in an expunction.
 Higher-level misdemeanors can involve probation or time in the county jail, usually depending on the defendant’s prior criminal history.
 Felony cases can also require probation or prison time, and the most severe felony cases can carry a maximum punishment range of life in prison.

 An aggravated assault is a second-degree felony except in the following circumstances: a first-degree felony: